quent8192/printfToSerial/readme.txt

 To install this library, just place this entire folder as a subfolder in your ~/Arduino/libraries folder.

-Note : Support for %f is enabled by this library, and may make your sketch bigger.
+Note : Support for %f is enabled by this library, and may make your sketch larger.

 Note : %llu support is missing in Arduino core libraries, so this package provides a helper function to convert long long unsigned int to C-strings : ulltoa.